conan-io/docs/reference/conanfile/attributes.rst

     cpp-taskflow/1.0: WARN: Recipe 'cpp-taskflow/1.0' is deprecated in favor of 'taskflow'.
 Please, consider changing your requirements.

-If value of the attribute evaluates to ``False``, not warning is printed.
+If the value of the attribute evaluates to ``False``, no warning is printed.